-Get your resume ship-shape by avoiding these ten major mistakes:
+Get your resume ship-shape by avoiding the ten major mistakes listed below:

 10: Too much military jargon so a Human Resource (HR) professional cannot determine where you would best fit with the company.